Cosmic-Infinity/ASCEE/README.md

 ## **Why?**

-Just because I can goddmnit.
+Just because I can goddamnit.
 I was bored, okay?
 It was a slow Friday afternoon.
-Had this idea to turn images into ASCII Art, so I did it.
-Now I'm not ashamed to admit yes, I may have had some help from stackexchange, but that's besides the point. 😘
+Had this idea to turn images into ASCII art, so I did it.
+Now I'm not ashamed to admit that I may have had some help from stackexchange, but that's besides the point. 😘

-Cut me some slack, it was cleaned up and rewritten over the weekend and I may be be writing this _introduction_ a week from then, so don't mind my messy code, I tried my best.
+It was cleaned up and rewritten over the weekend and I may or may not be be writing this _introduction_ a week from then, so don't mind the messy code, I tried my best.
+Cut me some slack.

 <br/>